multiversx/mx-specs/LKMEX-whitelist/whitelist_request_template.md

 Note: Projects will lose the transfer role after upgrading the contract.
 You need to make a new pull request, where new code updates brought to the smart contract must be explained and motivated.

-Projects can also lose their 'transferRole' status if the Smart Contract is being used in ways that go against LKMEX principles.
+Projects can also lose their `transferRole` status if the Smart Contract is being used in ways that go against LKMEX principles.
 Questionable activities will be reviewed by the MultiversX team and any Project or Smart Contract found in breach of the rules will automatically lose their transferRole status.